orf/wordinserter/README.md

 Wordinserter
 ===
-This module allows you to insert HTML or MarkDown into a Word Document, as well as allowing you to programmatically build word documents in pure Python (Python 3.x only at the moment).
+This module allows you to insert HTML into a Word Document, as well as allowing you to programmatically build word documents in pure Python (Python 3.x only at the moment).
 After running `pip install wordinserter` you can use the `wordinserter` CLI to quickly generate test documents: